 This is one of the best beaches in Sardinia if you like quiet and secluded corners and prefer peaceful swimming and sunbathing to crowded tourist resorts.

 Get lost in Sardinia’s mesmerizing grottoes

-There is Neptune’s Grottoes near Alghero and Grotte del Bue Marino (of the Sea Ox) in Dorgali.
+There are Neptune’s Grottoes near Alghero and Grotte del Bue Marino (of the Sea Ox) in Dorgali.
 Both sea caves and very famous, they offer their visitors a stunning scenery right from the entrance: a forest of stalactites and stalagmites, pillars and internal lakes.

 There are also lesser-known caves but still deserving a visit.
 One is the Ispinigoli cave also near Dorgali, and one Is Zuddas caves in Santadi, a wonderful underground route created by continuous water activity.